-The roll was called and a quorum was present.
+The roll was called and a quorum was not present.

 III.
-Disclosure of Conflicts of Interest
+Announcement on Disclosure of Conflicts of Interest

 Attention was called to the Disclosure and Declaration of Conflict of Interest guidelines and disclosures were requested at this time.
 None were made.